tomasgdc/TywRenderer/README.md

 # TywRenderer

 Vulkan Renderer.
 Work in progress.
 - Warning.
-The code with grain of salt as it might violate Vulkan specs.
+Take the code with grain of salt as it might violate Vulkan specs.
+Always happy to hear what could be fixed or improved.

 #How to Build
 Currently works only under windows.